 - Handle the success (200) or failure (401) responses to either grant or deny access to customer data

 - Use the customer id, returned with a 200 response, to get data for the correct customer through the LoanPro API

 The endpoint for this call is as follows:

-The payload should look something like:
+The payload should look something like the following:

 For more information on the use of this endpoint, take a look at this article about creating a dedicated login page.

 The benefits of doing things this way are: